Best small electric cars 2021

 If you’ll use this EV more as an urban runaround, the 24kWh car could be a more cost-effective option.
 It still has 50kW rapid charging, so if you need to use a public socket, you shouldn’t have to wait there long.

-There are four trim levels to choose from: Action, Passion, Icon and La Prima.
+There are four trim levels to choose from: Action, Icon and La Prima.
 The first only comes with the smaller battery.
 No matter which you choose, key to the 500’s charm are its retro-inspired looks mixed with thoroughly modern tech, including Level 2 autonomous driving features and a 10.25-inch touchscreen infotainment set-up.

 Sharp low-speed performance blends with easy regenerative braking and relatively strong comfort here.
 Sometimes small cars simply bounce from pothole to pothole and, given the state of the roads where many 500s will be used, the more soothing ride is definitely welcome.